 - The increase in the value of n for an electron is called absorption, emphasizing the photons or energy being absorbed by the electron.
 Similarly, the decrease in the value of n for an electron is called emission, where the electrons emit their energy.

-Azimuthal Quantum Number (or the Orbital Angular Momentum Quantum Number)
+Azimuthal Quantum Number (Orbital Angular Momentum Quantum Number)

 - The azimuthal (or orbital angular momentum) quantum number describes the shape of a given orbital.
 It is denoted by the symbol ‘l’ and its value is equal to the total number of angular nodes in the orbital.